 In addition to this, CIPFA issued its "Statement on the Role of the Chief Finance Officer in Local Government (2015)".
-The Annual Governance Statement (AGS) reflects compliance of this statement for reporting purposes.
-The Chief Finance Officer is the Statutory Section 151 Officer (S151 Officer).
+The Annual Governance Statement (AGS) reflects compliance with that Statement for reporting purposes.
+The Executive Director Finance and Assets is the Statutory Section 151 Officer (S151 Officer) for Cheltenham Borough Council.